 - M. Wilson, Microscope Resolution: Concepts, Factors and Calculation, Science Lab (2016) Leica Microsystems.

 - M. Wilson, Collecting Light: The Importance of Numerical Aperture in Microscopy, Science Lab (2017) Leica Microsystems.

 - D. Goeggel, A. Schué, D. Kiper, C. Müller, etc., What is the FusionOptics Technology?
 Science Lab (2023) Leica Microsystems.

 - M. Wilson, Eyepieces, Objectives and Optical Aberrations, Science Lab (2017) Leica Microsystems.

-- C. Müller, How to Turn Microscope Workplaces Ergonomic, Science Lab (2017) Leica Microsystems.
+- C. Müller, Microscope Ergonomics, Science Lab (2017) Leica Microsystems.

 - J. DeRose, M. Doppler, What Does 30,000:1 Magnification Really Mean?, Science Lab (2018) Leica Microsystems.

 - ISO 19012-1:2013: Microscopes - Designation of microscope objectives - Part 1: Flatness of field/Plan, International Organization for Standardization.